 About the RN to bsn program

+UF Online's RN to BSN program will open for fall applications for the first time in fall 2023.
 UF Online's RN to BSN program offers a flexible, high-quality, and affordable pathway for licensed and registered nurses in Florida to earn an advanced degree in the nursing field.
 Our fully-online program is designed for working RNs looking to become leaders in nursing.

-The RN to BSN track, offered part-time via UF Online, is designed for registered nurses who have earned an Associate Degree in Nursing.
+The RN to BSN track offered part-time via UF Online, is designed for registered nurses who have earned an Associate Degree in Nursing.

 - Enter professional positions in a variety of care settings with clients of all ages from diverse populations